-Paul Petrovic, Assistant Professor, completed his BA and MA at Kent State University and his PhD at Northern Illinois University.
+Paul Petrovic, Associate Professor, completed his BA and MA at Kent State University and his PhD at Northern Illinois University.
 His academic interests center on Asian American literature, post-9/11 literature, contemporary American film, and the intersection between social activism and the nation-building inherent to literature.
 He is working on a book project about Vietnamese American literary texts that trouble both economic and legal precarity in order to uncover works that focus on more than themes of gratitude, indebtedness, and easy alliance.
 Dr. Petrovic has edited the collection Representing 9/11: Trauma, Ideology, and Nationalism in Literature, Film, and Television, and published on works by John Dos Passos, Don DeLillo, and U.S. war veterans writing about the Forever Wars.
 His scholarship appears in the critical collections Approaches to Teaching Asian North American Literature, Through the Black Mirror: Deconstructing the Side Effects of the Digital Age, and American Cinema in the Shadow of 9/11.
 He enjoys traveling and caring too much about music: indie, K-pop, and extreme metal.

 Kyle Garrett – Associate Professor of English

 Kyle Garrett, Associate Professor, holds a B.A. in English (2007) and an M.F.A. in creative writing (2010) from the University of Georgia.
 He joined the English department at EC in 2011, and began chairing the Foundations Department in 2022.
 His academic interests include the freshman experience, creative writing, and comp studies.
 Kyle loves Romans chapters 5-8, enjoys playing pickle ball, and enjoys white mochas and bubble teas with his wife, Stephanie, and daughter, Bella.

 Dr. Jason Huddleston – Associate Professor of English